Skip to navigation

-Indirect Criminal Contempt Attorney
+Montgomery County Indirect Criminal Contempt Lawyer

-Handcuffs and a Judge's GavelCourts are the arbiters of controversies.
+Courts are the arbiters of controversies.
 Those controversies may be civil, such as when parties disagree on matters in divorces, child custody, property issues, and personal injury claims.
 Other controversies are criminal, such as when a defendant stands accused of criminal violation of the law.
 In both cases, the court listens to evidence presented by each side and applies the law in rendering a decision.
 That decision, unless appealed to a higher court and overturned, is irrevocably binding on all parties involved.
+The law requires that the court and its actions must be respected.
+Disrespect in the courtroom or failure to obey a court order outside the courtroom are criminal acts with criminal consequences.
+If you have been charged with indirect criminal contempt, you need an experienced lawyer to mount a defense.

 What Are Indirect Criminal Contempt Charges?